durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

 1. Now return to the policy page.
 Place your mouse cursor on the blue search box on the top of the page and select **Policy**.

 1. From the left navigation panel, select **Compliance**.
 As with the overview page, here you can view the compliance state of the listed policies and/or initiatives.
 NOTE: although you've added the tag to the resource group, it will take time for the status to update.
 Azure subscriptions used for lab purposes may experience longer than normal delays.
 If you wish you to wait for the compliance status for this resource to update, do not end the lab.
 Depending on the lab environment, it can take an hour or more to update.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
     - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
     - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review

 In this lab, you went through the Azure policy landing page.
 After the initial exploration of the Azure policy page, you went through the process of creating a policy and you were able to see the impact of that policy.

+## You have successfully completed the lab